This page guides you through the six basic steps involved

 site with these directories for a nominal fee:

-One cost-effective way to increase your web site traffic is
+One cost-effective way to increase your web site traffic is to advertise

-to advertise on pay per click search engines,
+on pay per click search engines,

 where you can bid on selected key words and phrases.

-The higher you bid, the higher your web site listing appears
+The higher you bid, the higher your web site listing appears when someone searches for your key word or phrase.

 For many keywords, you can increase your web site traffic for only